BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 6.

-Organizational Development is a planned, systematic effort to improve an organization’s effectiveness and health through the application of behavioural science knowledge.
-Two major categories of OD interventions are human process interventions and techno-structural interventions.
-Together they address both the people and structural dimensions of organizational performance, enabling comprehensive and lasting improvement.
+Organizational Development is a planned systemic effort that aims to increase an organization’s effectiveness and health using behavioural science knowledge.
+Two major categories of OD interventions are human processes interventions and tech-structural interventions.
+Together, they deal with both the structural as well as human elements of the performance of an organization, providing lasting and complete

 Assignment Set – 1